Volume IAll features

 Study that becomes a habit.

-Studying openings is an exercise that pays off over the long run.
-The problem is that short-term motivation drops, and after two weeks you find yourself skipping the drill.
-ChessNotes adds lightweight progression mechanics — XP for every correct move, daily streaks, unlockable levels — to turn practice into a habit that doesn't weigh on you.
+Studying openings pays off over the long run, but short-term motivation drops and after two weeks you skip the drill.
+ChessNotes adds lightweight progression — XP for every correct move, levels, daily streaks — to turn practice into a habit that doesn't weigh on you.

 • 05Notifications off by default: quality first.